-At December 31, 2019 there is a solid cash and cash equivalents position (including investments) of 52.7 million euro in comparison to 84.9 million euro (including investments) at December 31, 2018.
-Additionally, at December 31, 2019 the Company has a share capital of 111.1 million euro in comparison to 148.0 million euro at December 31, 2018.
-Considering the current available cash position, the budgets for 2020 and 2021 and funding activities, the Board of Directors deems that all financial obligations will be honored, and all research programs can be continued.
-Since the Company can honor all its financial obligations, the Board of Directors deems that the Company can continue under the assumption of going concern,
+At December 31, 2019 there is a solid cash and cash equivalents position (including investments) of 52.9 million euro in comparison to 85.1 million euro (including investments) at December 31, 2018.
+Additionally, at December 31, 2019 the Company has share capital of 100.6 million euro in comparison to 137.6 million euro at December 31, 2018.
+In 2019, there was an incorporation of losses for an amount of 36.9 million euro.
+Taking into account the current available cash position, the budgets for 2020 and 2021 and funding activities the Board of Directors deems that all financial obligations will be honored, and all research programs can be continued.
+Since the Company can honor all its financial obligations, the Board of Directors deems that the Company can continue under the assumption of going concern.